CloudBop/authoring-gatsby-themes/readme.md

 > Setup and Boilerplate for gatsby themeing with workspaces

 Useful commands
 - yarn workspaces info

-run the site using the events theme as a plugin script below
+Run the site using the events theme as a plugin script below
 - yarn workspace my-site develop

+Remember to install deps using
+- yarn workspace workspacename install
-remember to install deps using - yarn workspace workspacename add package
+- yarn workspace workspacename add dep-name

 Run the theme as a standalone site
 - yarn workspace not-plugin-gatsby-theme-events develop

 > gatsby, themes